tidypress

 Build flow

-When you run tidypress dev or tidypress build, the CLI resolves your docs directory and runs the pinned @tidypress/engine package.
+When you run tidypress dev or tidypress build, the CLI resolves your publish root and runs the pinned @tidypress/engine package.
 Your markdown stays in place; only a static artifact and a local cache are created.

 ├── tidypress.config.ts